Dream Lands Design

 2. Comfort

-New moms aren’t the only ones who will find bidet-use to be ultra-comfortable.
-Think about the times in your life where you’ve had to wipe multiple times with dry toilet paper.
+New moms aren’t the only ones who will find bidet use to be ultra-comfortable.
+Think about the times in your life when you’ve had to wipe multiple times with dry toilet paper.
 It can get quite abrasive on our sensitive areas – to the point that we often call it quits.

-Adam Sandler even has a hilarious part of his “100% Fresh” Stand up special on Netflix in which he discusses this exact topic: “Are you ever wiping yourself, uh, back there… You’re wiping up pretty good, and then you keep wiping.
+Adam Sandler even has a hilarious part of his “100% Fresh” Stand-up special on Netflix in which he discusses this exact topic: “Are you ever wiping yourself, uh, back there… You’re wiping up pretty well, and then you keep wiping.

 And then you’ve really… you’ve got to keep wiping.
 And you wipe again, and then you wipe another one.
 Then you go, “You know what?
 Just out of principle, I’m stopping after this next one.
 It’s F***’ing enough already.
 I don’t care if I’m done or not.”
 Sandler’s funny and spot on!